immers-space/activitypub-express/README.md

 collectionParam | String.
 Express route parameter used for collection id (defaults to `objectParam`) context | String, Array.
 JSON-LD context for your app.
-Defaults to AcivityStreams + Security vocabs store | Replace the default storage model & database backend with your own (see `store/interface.js` for API) systemUser | Actor object representing system and used for signing GETs (see below)
+Defaults to AcivityStreams + Security vocabs store | Replace the default storage model & database backend with your own (see `store/interface.js` for API) threadDepth | Controls how far up apex will follow links in incoming activities in order to display the conversation thread & check for inbox forwarding needs  (default 10) systemUser | Actor object representing system and used for signing GETs (see below)

 Blocked, rejections, and rejected: these routes must be defined in order to track